pauloportella/claude-semantic-search/MCP_SERVER_README.md

   "mcpServers": {
     // ... other servers ...
     "claude-search": {
-      "command": "/path/to/semantic-search/.venv/bin/python",
+      "command": "/Users/USERNAME/.local/bin/uv",
-      "args": ["-m", "src.mcp_server"],
-      "cwd": "/path/to/semantic-search",
-      "env": {
+      "args": ["run", "--directory", "/path/to/semantic-search", "claude-search-mcp"],
-        "PYTHONPATH": "/path/to/semantic-search"
+      "cwd": "/path/to/semantic-search"
     }
   }
 }
-}
 ```

 **Important**:
+- Replace `/Users/USERNAME/.local/bin/uv` with your actual UV path (find it with `which uv`)
-- Replace `/path/to/semantic-search` with your actual path
+- Replace `/path/to/semantic-search` with your actual project path
 - Ensure the JSON is properly formatted (no line breaks in strings)
-- The `PYTHONPATH` environment variable is required for module imports

 ### 4. Restart Claude Desktop or Cursor